hmchou56/centra8/hackathon2017/faq.md

 * **Where can I sleep?**

 The CENTRA suite will remain open all night however you are welcome to return to your home or hotel to continue working.
+Your entire team must present your work on Sunday so be sure to come back.